roman-milk/roman-milk.github.io/teacher-undressed.md

   'Haven't you got any with you?' he asked, sounding more harsh than he should have done.

   'No. I'm so naughty, what must you think of me.
 You mustn't tell anyone, please.
 You're the only one who knows.
 It's a bit of a problem I've had for awhile.
 You've helped me in other ways, perhaps this too?' she said, and gave him a guilty look.
-Report_Story #4